joseTamezPena/Finite-Particles/README.md

 ## Galactic Rotation Curves

-The velocity-dependent nature of the gravitational force implies that **"hot" ionized particles** (with high velocities) behave differently from **"cold" neutral particles**.
+The velocity-dependent nature of the gravitational force implies that **"hot" ionized particles** in neutral plasma (with high velocities) behave differently from **"cold" neutral particles**.
 This difference accounts for the observed **flattening of galactic rotation curves**, potentially eliminating the need for dark matter in this model.
 Simulations in this repository demonstrate how these effects align with observed galactic dynamics.